The Design Problem ¶

-When exporting data, such as keys or backups, from the application, ensure that the file has a distinguisable and noticable file extension.
-You can simply use the name of your application, or some other name that is unique to your application.
+When exporting data, such as keys or backups, from the application, ensure that the file has a distinguishable and noticeable file extension (e.g., docx or zip).
+Instead, use the name of your application, or some other name that is unique to your application.

 Why Choose Standards Marker? ¶

 Best Practice: How to Implement Standards Marker ¶